-In cases involving parents that aren’t married, parentage must be established before custody and support can be addressed.
+In cases involving parents that aren’t married, establishing paternity must be done first, before child custody and support can even be addressed.

 Scenario 1: Woman is married to one man but pregnant with another man’s child

 In a scenario where a woman is married to one man but pregnant with another man’s child, it is important for all parties involved to understand that biology doesn’t always determine paternity in California.